“Faithful are the wounds of a friend…” (Proverbs 27:6)

 The rest of you may leave the room.

-Take Ashley Madison.
+Remember the Ashley Madison foolishness?
 What were otherwise normal, healthy people thinking when they enrolled in a program which offered confidential adultery?
 Is that ever an oxymoron!

-Pastors fell for that come-on.
-That is the saddest thing I know.
+Even pastors fell for that come-on.
+And that is one of the saddest things I know.

 Most illicit affairs, however, did not start on the internet, but with innocent, harmless connecting.
 Perhaps it was flirting, sharing a fun experience, playing on the same team.
 The two people worked on a project in close proximity or sat together in a small room discussing personal things.
 They, for want of a better word, “connected.”